pculture/miro-user-manual/en/interface.rst

 :ref:`searching-video-websites`.

 Next is the **Library** section which is organized into four sub-tabs.
-It contains all the items that are cataloged by miro, sorted by type.
-The **Video** tab holds video items, the **Audio** tab holds audio items, and the **Other** tab is a catch-all for everything else, for example, pdf files or images.
+It contains all the items that are cataloged by Miro, sorted by type.
+The **Video** tab holds video items, the **Audio** tab holds audio items, and the **Other** tab is a catch-all for everything else---for example, PDF files or images.
 The **Downloading** tab shows you everything that is currently downloading or seeding.

 Next is the **Websites** section which holds websites.
 A website is any website you want bookmarked to view inside of Miro.
 Websites are